E14O/GorillaPad/README.md

 namespace GorillaPad
 {
-    // make sure the class name is the same as your app name you exported in the unity project internal class YourApp : AppModule
+    // make sure the class name is the same as your app name that you exported in the unity project. internal class YourApp : AppModule
     {
-        public override string AppName => "YourApp";  // This is what your app will be called on the homepage. public override string AppVersion => "0.0.1"; // Enter your app version here (This will be displayed in the bottom left hand corner of your app as defualt)
+        public override string AppName => "YourApp";  // This is what your app will be called on the homepage. public override string AppVersion => "0.0.1"; // Enter your app version here (This will be displayed in the bottom left hand corner of your app as defualt).

-        // OnAppOpened is called when the user clicks on the button to open the app public override void OnAppOpen()
+        // OnAppOpened is called when the user opens the app public override void OnAppOpen()
         {
             base.OnAppOpen();